 The Sunflower Fund understands how important it is for families to be proactive and to get involved and assist in promoting donor recruitment when a loved one has been diagnosed.
 We assure you that our organisation will do everything possible to facilitate this process.
 We would, however, appeal to you to follow the established procedures, which will allow you to spend more precious time with your loved ones during their treatment period.
 We are sure you can appreciate the importance of good donor recruitment as you would only want a fully committed donor to assist you.

 What does The Sunflower Fund do?

-The Sunflower Fund’s main function is to increase the South African Bone Marrow Registry (SABMR) so that patients who need a bone marrow stem cell transplant can search successfully for a suitable donor.
+The Sunflower Fund’s main function is to increase the South African Bone Marrow Registry (SABMR) so that patients who need a stem cell transplant can search successfully for a suitable donor.
 To be able to help all patients the Registry needs to grow!
 To achieve this we create awareness and educate donors and also pay for the costly blood test.
-To raise money for these tests we hold numerous fund-raising events throughout the year with National Bandana Day held on 12 October each year being the largest.
+To raise money for these tests we hold numerous fund-raising events throughout the year with Sunflower Day being held on the third Friday of September each year being the largest.

 What does the family of the patient need to do?

 First and foremost you need to be there for your loved one.
 If you have a question of a general nature or one regarding recruiting donors don’t hesitate to call our Call Centre (Monday - Thursday 08:30 – 16:30 and Friday 08:30 – 14:00) on 0800 12 10 82.
 Our experienced staff will gladly assist you or point you in the right direction.

 How can the patient’s family help The Sunflower Fund increase the SABMR?